-What is supposed to be a booze-filled raucous camp out instead turns into something much deeper and more serious as the women reveal to themselves and one another the realities of their lives.
-Alternately hilarious and deeply sad, HEN NIGHT is a look at how things have and haven’t changed for women in Ireland today.
+What everyone hopes will be a booze-filled raucous “hen night” unexpectedly turns into something much deeper and more serious.
+Alternately hilarious and sad, The Hen Night Epiphany is a look at how things have—and haven’t—changed for women in Ireland today.

 Jimmy Murphy is one of Ireland’s leading playwrights with a national and international reputation.
 Plays include ‘Brother’s of the Brush’ (winner of the Dublin Theatre Festival 1993 Best New Play Award); ‘A Picture of Paradise’ (The Peacock, 1997); ‘Aceldama’ (1998); ‘The Muesli Belt’ (The Abbey Theatre, 2000); ‘The Kings of the Kilburn High Road’ (2000); ‘The Castlecomer Jukebox’ (Red Kettle Theatre Company, 2004).
 His play ‘The Kings of the Kilburn High Road’ was adapted by Tom Collins as the Irish language film Kings (film), and was selected as Ireland’s entry for best foreign-language film for the Academy Awards.
 His recent play ‘What’s Left of the Flag’ (Theatre Upstairs at The Plough, 2010) was nominated for Best New Play, 2010 Irish Theatre Awards.